Huudle/app.tuberbrief.com/docs/pricing-model.md

 - Instant notifications are sent as soon as new videos are detected (Basic and Pro plans)
 - All plans include advanced AI summaries
 - Notification limits reset monthly
+- For detailed cost analysis, please refer to cost-calculation.md